 rest_api_allowed_post_types filter available in Jetpack, which is a simple

 array of the post type names that should be allowed to work with the API.

-_ is by default protected.
-Protected metadata keys can, however, be accessed and edited by users with the
+All metadata keys can be accessed and edited by users with the

 edit_post_meta (used for editing and viewing),